Schwitzd/IaC-HomeK3s/README.md

 Tasks are listed in order of priority:

-- [ ] Enable Cilium
+- [X] Enable Cilium
-- [ ] Enforce network policies using Cilium
+- [ ] Enforce network policies using Cilium (in progress)
 - [ ] Migrate all deployments to **Argo CD** (in progress)
+- [ ] Remove all deprecated codes and files
+- [ ] Replace MinIO with something else (Garage?)
 - [ ] Add monitoring to all workloads, included Mikrotik
 - [ ] Vulnerability scan for Harbor images
+- [ ] Implement Authentik
 - [ ] Investigate whether it makes sense to deploy a **HashiCorp Vault** instance: currently, all secrets are encrypted and stored directly in K3s
-- [ ] Implement Authentik
 - [X] Move all OpenTofu locals to `locals.tf`
 - [X] Refactor and improve the structure of the **Ansible codebase**
 - [X] Switched from Terraform to OpenTofu